 It is a wonder anyone can ever truly think for themselves!
 I imagine one reason we can is that belief is actually a mere figment of our imagination, no matter how true or real we feel it to be.
 That makes belief actually vulnerable to alternate stories.
 The desperate need to keep cultural beliefs immutable suggests why authorities burn heretics at the stake, both literally and now figuratively.

 The proof lies in the pudding belief

-Merely expressing a belief we hold faithfully becomes its own ‘proof’ in the eyes of the believer.
-The more passionately we hold a belief, the more ‘solid and true’ that proof feels.
-To have this ‘irrefutable evidence’ contained and protected within the fortress of our mind is irresistible.
+Merely expressing a belief we hold faithfully becomes its own proof in the eyes of the believer.
+The more passionately we hold a belief, the more solid and true that proof feels.
+To have this irrefutable evidence contained and protected within the fortress of our mind is irresistible.
 Empirical evidence is impartial and impersonal, and so lacks the sense of true proof that belief conveys.
-Add to this the social connection shared belief imparts, and it is somewhat surprising that empirical science or any ‘thinking outside the box’ can survive in the face of such ‘group think’ pressures.
+Add to this the social connection shared belief impart, and it is somewhat surprising that empirical science or any thinking outside-the-box can survive in the face of such group-think pressures.

 (1) As it happens, a recent post addressed this issue from a somewhat different angle.
-If you’re still curious about “Truth”, see The Story Trumps Truth.
+If you’re still curious about “Truth”, see The Story Trumps Truth, p.167.